tdoug/SimpleImageConverter/README.md

 A drag-and-drop image converter using Node.JS, Express, and Jade.

-I hope this will be a useful example program for aspirin Node.js developers.
+I hope this will be a useful example program for aspiring Node/Express developers.

 My TODO
 =====================